ozontech/file.d/plugin/input/http/README.md

 **`ca_cert`** *`string`*

-Path to a certificate authorities file with PEM encoding.
+CA certificate in PEM encoding.
+This can be a path or the content of the certificate.
+If both ca_cert and private_key are set, the server starts accepting connections in TLS mode.

 <br>

 **`private_key`** *`string`*

-Path to a private key for TLS.
+CA private key in PEM encoding.
+This can be a path or the content of the key.
 If both ca_cert and private_key are set, the server starts accepting connections in TLS mode.

 <br>